 - a.
 Eat small meals more frequently.

 - b.
 Make sure that your meals are well-balanced and high in fiber.

 - c.
 Drink plenty of water each day.

 - d.
 Exercise regularly.

+- e.
+Limit foods that produce gas.

 Which digestive system diseases are referred to in the above tips?